DevaWinner/my-portfolio/README.md

 ### Prerequisites

-In order to run this project you need:

- study the project's HTML and CSS code to learn the fundamentals and setup of the project.
+In order to run this project you need to study the project's HTML and CSS code to learn the fundamentals and setup of the project.

 ### Setup